-Slope failure and Its Causes
+Slope Failure and Its Causes

-When the topography of a slope changes, a retaining wall is often unable to cope up with the pressure it wasn’t initially designed to handle.
-In addition, structures built on steep slopes often experience foundation problems because steeper slopes are usually unstable and can easily succumb to movements thus affecting the patio.
+When the topography of a slope changes, a retaining wall is often unable to cope with the pressure it wasn’t initially designed to handle.
+In addition, structures built on steep slopes often experience foundation problems because steeper slopes are usually unstable and can easily succumb to movements thus affecting the porch.

 Water, Drainage and Soil